immunant/IA2-Phase2/docs/usage.md

 The rewriter needs to know which compartment each source file belongs to, and it needs each compartment to be initialized in one of the source files.
-To specify the compartment for each file, add a `-DPKEY=$PKEY` argument to the compiler, where `$PKEY` is the compartment number for that source file.
+To specify the compartment for each file, add a `-DPKEY=$PKEY` argument to the compile command, where `$PKEY` is the compartment number for that source file.

 The compartments for each DSO are declared with macros in one of their